Weak convergence of the empirical measure for the Keller-Segel model in both subcritical and critical cases: The critical case

 By Theorem \ref{thm2}-(i), we can find $(N_k)_{k\ge 0}$ and $(\mu_t)_{t\ge 0}\in C([0,\infty),\cP(\rr^2))$ such that $\lim_k N_k=\infty$ and $ (\mu^{N_k,\beta_{N_k}}_t)_{t\ge 0}$ goes to $(\mu_t)_{t\ge 0 }$ in law as $k\to \infty$, where $C([0,\infty),\cP(\rr^2))$ is endowed with the uniform convergence on compact time intervals, $\cP(\rr^2)$ being endowed with the weak convergence topology.
 We obviously have $\mu_0=f_0$.

 \vip

-The following Lemma shows that the dispersion of $(\mu_t)_{t\ge 0}$ increases with time, which rougly implies that if $f_0$ is not a full Dirac mass, there is no blow up in finite time for $(\mu_t)_{t\ge 0}$.
+The following Lemma shows that the dispersion of $(\mu_t)_{t\ge 0}$ increases with time, which implies that if $f_0$ is not equal to a Dirac mass, then for any $t\ge 0$, $\mu_t$ is not equal to a Dirac.

 \begin{lemma} It holds that

 \end{lemma}

 If the RHS is infinite, this result implies that the LHS is also infinite.